bedrocklinux/bedrocklinux-website/markdown/1.0beta2/plans.md

 =================================

 This page serves to describe plans for the then-upcoming release of Bedrock Linux 1.0beta2 "Nyla".
-Nyla has since been released on TODO.
+Nyla has since been released on January 16th, 2016.

 ## Init from clients